boostorg/hana/doc/tutorial.md

 @endcode

 @note
-This is not exactly how the `type` variable template is implemented in Hana because of some subtleties; things were dumbed down here for the sake of the explanation.
-Please check the reference for `Type` to know exactly what you can expect from a `type<...>`.
+This is not exactly how the `hana::type` variable template is implemented because of some subtleties; things were dumbed down here for the sake of the explanation.
+Please check the reference for `Type` to know exactly what you can expect from a `hana::type<...>`.

 @subsection tutorial-type-benefits Benefits of this representation